equipe22/pymedext_core/README.md

 ## Add an Annotator
-if you want to expand PyMedExt and add a new local annotator.
+if you want to expand PyMedExt and add a new Annotator.
 First you need create a new class which extend the annotators.Annotator class.
-After that you will need to extends two functions.
+After that you will need to extend two functions.

 - __init__
 - annotate_function